codelyfe/Logical-Terminal/README.md

 ## How to use?

-Type 'help' for a list of commands and discover new posibilities.
+Type 'help' for a list of commands and discover new possibilities.